Asset Purchase Programme (APP)

 Pandemic Emergency Purchase Programme (PEPP)

 On 18 March 2020, the ECB Governing Council announced the launch of a new pandemic emergency purchase programme (PEPP) with an envelope of EUR 750 billion to counter the serious risks to the monetary policy transmission mechanism and the outlook for the euro area posed by the outbreak of the coronavirus.
-On 4 June 2020, the Governing Council decided to increase the envelope for PEPP by EUR 600 billion to a total of EUR 1,350 billion.
+On 4 June 2020, the Governing Council decided to increase the envelope by EUR 600 billion to a total of EUR 1,350 billion.
+On 10 December 2020, the Governing Council decided to increase the envelope for PEPP by EUR 500 billion to a total of EUR 1,850 billion.

 In addition to announcing the PEPP, the Governing Council decided on 18 March 2020 to expand the range of eligible assets under the corporate sector purchase programme (CSPP) to non-financial commercial paper, making all commercial papers of sufficient credit quality eligible for purchase under the CSPP.

 SECURITIES LENDING OF BANK OF FINLAND’S HOLDINGS UNDER THE APP and PEPP

 SECURITIES LENDING VIA EUROCLEAR

 The Bank of Finland’s holdings of covered bonds and corporate and public sector bonds are available for securities lending under Euroclear’s Securities Lending and Borrowing Programme as well as in the GC Access Securities Lending Programme.